University of Indianapolis

 The University’s motto, “Education for Service,” is central to the institution’s identity and purpose.
 This philosophy is integrated into the curriculum of every academic program.
 Students and faculty alike participate in international and domestic service-learning trips, volunteer opportunities, and community involvement projects, often in the context of their own careers.

 Students and graduates of UIndy’s distinguished programs are continually driving positive change within Indianapolis and around the world.
-Students go beyond educated to activated.
+Students aren’t just educated, they’re activated.
 Here, potential becomes purpose as students are challenged to push forward, inspired to expand their worldview, and trained to overcome obstacles.
 Graduates from the University of Indianapolis don’t just enter the real world; they lead the way.

 Get to know University of Indianapolis